Landlord Tenant

 Q: When do the restrictions end?

-Currently, these emergency restrictions will continue through May 4th, 2024.
+The restrictions will continue until September 17, 2024, unless terminated or superseded earlier.
 The Governor may increase the duration of these restrictions by issuing another proclamation.

 Q: Where are these emergency restrictions in effect?

-These restrictions apply to residential leases on the entire island of Maui and are not limited to any specific location on Maui, such as the west side of Maui.
+These restrictions apply to residential leases on the entire island of Maui and are not limited to any specific location on Maui.

 Q: Is the Residential Landlord-Tenant Code in effect?
 Are courts hearing landlord-tenant cases during this emergency period?

-The Residential Landlord-Tenant Code (chapter 521, HRS) is in effect throughout the State with certain exceptions that apply only to the Island of Maui.
-The Ninth Proclamation suspends two sections of the Residential Landlord-Tenant Code and the law allowing landlords to obtain summary possession (chapter 666, HRS) in certain situations.
-Those laws are suspended to the extent necessary to prohibit legal actions to terminate a tenancy for a tenant’s failure to pay all or any portion of the rent or lease, maintenance fees, utility charges, taxes or other fees required by the rental agreement.
+The Residential Landlord-Tenant Code (chapter 521, HRS) remains in effect throughout the State for the duration of this Emergency Proclamation, with two exceptions.
+For the Island of Maui only, certain laws are suspended to the extent necessary to prohibit legal actions to terminate a tenancy for a tenant’s failure to pay all or any portion of the rent or lease, maintenance fees, utility charges, taxes or other fees required by the rental agreement.

-Summary possession actions may not commence, continue, or be prosecuted on the Island of Maui through May 4, 2024, if they involve terminating a tenancy for a tenant’s failure to pay all or any portion of the rent or lease, maintenance fees, utility charges, taxes or other fees required by the rental agreement.
+For the duration of this Emergency Proclamation, summary possession actions may not commence, continue, or be prosecuted on the Island of Maui if they involve terminating a tenancy for a tenant’s failure to pay all or any portion of the rent or lease, maintenance fees, utility charges, taxes or other fees required by the rental agreement.

 Other than certain legal actions for summary possession on the Island of Maui, landlords and tenants may continue to file lawsuits affecting landlord and tenant rights on the Island of Maui and throughout the State.